AdobeDocs/cja-apis/src/pages/getting-started/index.md

 # Getting started with the CJA API

-There are several steps to take before using the CJA APIs.
+Before using the CJA APIs, follow these steps:

 * **Permissions**: Configure permissions for the developer in the Adobe Admin Console.
 * **API Client**: Create a client configuration in the Adobe Developer Console.